-The original model includes co in obs; we instead include the relation woo.
-Including woo in ordered-before corresponds to the intuition that woo records the ordering of the Propagate memory write, Begin IC (and eagerly taking all Propagate IC to thread transitions), and Perform DC transitions in the matching trace.
+The original model includes co in obs; we instead include the relation wco.
+Including wco in ordered-before corresponds to the intuition that wco records the ordering of the Propagate memory write, Begin IC (and eagerly taking all Propagate IC to thread transitions), and Perform DC transitions in the matching trace.